cduwors/social-media-api/README.md

 ## Description

 This is a basic MVC back end for a social media API.
-It is build utilizing Express.js, MongoDB, and Mongoose ODM.
+It is built utilizing `Express.js`, `MongoDB`, and `Mongoose`.
 The application functionality is as follows:

 GIVEN a social network API